Neraudenbush/Final-Project-Data-410/README.md

 # Final-Project-Data-410
-# Data-410-Rsearch-Proposal-Draft
-Draft of the proposal for final research project in DATA 410
+Final Research Project in DATA 410

 ### Introduction
 One aspect of data science that interests me a lot is its cross over between sports.
 One of the fields I would really like to go into as a career is using data to model and predict to help professional baseball teams optimize their results.
 For this reason, I have elected to do my final research using Data from Major League Baseball (MLB).
 In 2015 the MLB introduced _Statcast_.